latex3/latex3.github.io/help/links.md

 + [The (Not So) Short Introduction to LaTeX2e](http://ctan.tug.org/tex-archive/info/lshort/english/lshort.pdf)
   This document by Tobias Oetiker et al is a good beginner's tutorial.
 There are a number of [translations](ftp://ctan.tug.org/tex-archive/info/lshort/) available.
 + [LaTeX: Structured documents for TeX (unofficial LaTeX reference manual)](http://ctan.org/pkg/latex2e-help-texinfo)
-  This document is an unofficial reference manual for LaTeX, a document preparation system available in several languages.
-The document is developed further and you find the current development version and new releases [here](http://home.gna.org/latexrefman/).
+  This document is an unofficial reference manual for LaTeX developed over many years by various volunteers.
+It is available in several languages, i.e., English, French and Spanish.
+The document is developed further and you find the current development versions and new releases [here](https://puszcza.gnu.org.ua/software/latexrefman/).
 + [Formatting information -- An introduction to typesetting with LaTeX](http://latex.silmaril.ie/formattinginformation/)
   A fairly comprehensive online-book about LaTeX written by Peter Flynn.